rahulgopinath/rahulgopinath.github.io/_posts/2020-03-02-combinatory-parsing.markdown

 ### AndThen

 Next, we define how to concatenate two parsers.
-That is, the result from one parser become the input of the next.
+That is, the result from one parser becomes the input of the next.
 The idea is that the first parser would have generated a list of successful parses until different locations, and the second parser has to operate on the remaining.
 The parse results are arrays and can be simply concatenated together.

 ```python
 def AndThen(p1, p2):